 Most broadly, Regenerative Medicine can be described as, “building missing or damaged tissues and organs through the application of bioengineering principles or cell technology or both”.
-Plainly, this encompasses stem cells.
+Plainly, this encompasses stem cells and stem cell therapy.

 Stem cells have the ability to renew themselves and become many other types of cell.
 They are a natural repair and regeneration system that allows us to recover from injury and disease.
 The three principal categories for consideration are omnipotent, pluripotent and multipotent stem cells.